GigaSpaces-ProfessionalServices/xap-persist-training/xap-persist-training-lab8-sc-evolution/README.md

 1. Start default gsctl grid
 2. Run mvn clean install
 3. Go to the ops manager use gs-admin as user and token from gsctl as password
-4. Deploy v1-service, v1-mirror, feeder using the ops manager - see Person structure (for spaces add pu property: pu.dynamic-partitioning=true for repartitioning)
+4. Deploy v1-service (parttioned 2, ha), v1-mirror(stateless 1)
-5. Deploy v2-service, v2-mirror.
+5. Deploy v2-service(parttioned 2,ha), v2-mirror(stateless 1).
+6. Deploy feeder(stateless 1) see Person structure in v1-service and no objects in v2 service
-6. Undeploy v1-mirror & deploy v1-temporary-mirror
+7. Undeploy v1-mirror & deploy v1-temporary-mirror
-7. Load data from db1 to v2 space by deploying stateless pu v2-load-v1-db
+8. Load data from db1 to v2 space by deploying stateless pu v2-load-v1-db
-8. Have a look at v2 number of Persons & its structure - You should see different structure and different number of objects
+9. Have a look at v2 number of Persons & its structure - You should see different structure and different number of objects
-9. Undeploy v1-mirror & deploy v1-final-mirror
+10. Undeploy v1-mirror & deploy v1-final-mirror
-10. Have a look at number of persons in both V1-service & V2-Service both should have similar number of objects.
+11. Have a look at number of persons in both V1-service & V2-Service both should have similar number of objects.

 Good Luck